MatanAviav/RGB-Console/README.md

 <br /><br />

 ### 3. Colored Text:
-Note: you can run `ColoredConsole run text examples` for a quick tutorial.<br />
+Note: you can run `RGBConsole run text examples` for a quick tutorial.<br />
 For colored text use functions with `text` prefix.<br />
 For example, calling `textBlue('Some Text')` will output:
 >![img_1.png](images/img_1.png)